kjhenner/puppet-quest-guide/quests/application_orchestrator.md

 We'll define two components which will be applied to two separate nodes.
 One will define the PostgreSQL database configuration and will be applied to the `pasture-db.puppet.vm` node.
-The other will define the configuration for our application and be applied to the `pasture-app.puppet.vm` node.
+The other will define the configuration for our application and be applied to the `pasture-app-large.puppet.vm` node.

 The `pasture` module you created and the `postgres` module you downloaded from the Forge already allow you to manage all the resources that will be involved